 Game ideas are submitted via a 2-minute video to be considered for recognition.
 A panel of game and climate experts use the scoring rubric below will determine top selections by age categories (K-8, High School, College, and Professional) and by game category (Hack this game, Analog game, Paper Prototype, Basic digital game advanced digital game).
-Selected finalists will be offered the opportunity to be highlighted in a showcase later this year.
-Your site coordinator will have the link to the Google form for submission of team names, contact, game prototype description and the link to your YouTube video.
-The deadline for submitting will be one week following the end of the Arctic Climate Game Jam.
+Selected finalists will be offered the opportunity to be highlighted on this website, in blog posts, and at special events, including a showcase slated for later this year.
+Your site coordinator will have the link to the Google form for submission of team names, contact, game prototype description and the link to your 2-minute video.
+The deadline for submitting your 2-minute video and game description will be May 7th, 2017, one week following the end of the Arctic Climate Game Jam

 Paper representation of what could become a digital game in the future.
 Paper representation of digital mechanics illustrate what gameplay in the digital version would look like but do not require actual programming to take place.
 Should include a description of how the game will translate to a digital medium and showcase elements of gameplay with simple paper materials.
 Paper prototypes do not need to look like a final version of the game but should illustrate gameplay mechanics.
 Game must be designed from scratch during the game jam.

 Game must involve only non-digital components.
 Typical examples can include board games card games, or role-playing games.
 Game must be designed from scratch during the game jam but in a playable form at the end of the event.
 This category is useful for either short or long events and also works for locations with limited technology.